 - Be Informed – Learn about the potential emergencies that could happen in the U.Va. community, the appropriate way to respond to them, and where to get up-to-date information.

 Practicing our plans and procedures improves our performance.
-The Office of Safety and Emergency Preparedness works internally with University departments and offices, and externally with our community partners to exercise against various scenarios on a frequent basis.
-We test our communication systems and drill our processes regularly as well.
+UVA Emergency Management works internally with University departments and offices, and externally with our community partners to exercise against various scenarios on a frequent basis.
+We test our communication systems and exercise on our emergency procedures as well.
 We are committed to making the University of Virginia resilient in the face of natural, man-made, and hazardous materials incidents.
 Your student plays an important role in this goal.
 We ask for your support in engaging your student in the preparedness process; a skill that will serve them well throughout their lives.